Creating a worship set every week is hard.

 I want the whole service to connect and not feel fragmented.
 We are purposeful with making sure that every aspect flows and fits together—from the worship, announcements, preaching, and the response.

 We want people to keep singing the worship songs from our weekend experience throughout the week—when they are at work, or dropping their kids off at soccer practice, or waiting in line at Starbucks.
-This means that the songs we select do need to be somewhat catchy, but they first and foremost need to have theological depth, revealing who Jesus is and what he has done for us.
+This means that the songs or old hymns we select do need to be somewhat catchy, but they first and foremost need to have theological depth, revealing who Jesus is and what he has done for us.

 We strive to choose songs that have practical analogies, created to help people understand the love of God or the grace of the Father.
 We never sing worship songs that do not talk about who Jesus is or what he has done.
 There are a lot of “fluffy” worship songs with no real meaning, and even some that could be just another pop love song if you replaced the word “Jesus” with something else.

 We have a mandate as pastors and worship leaders to choose songs that are theologically deep and point people toward Jesus.
 Worship should never just be glorified karaoke.